isabella232/offer-decisioning.en/help/get-started/using/granting-access-to-offer-decisioning.md

 snippet: y
 ---

-# Grant access to Offer Decisioning {#granting-acess-to-offer-decisioning}
+# Grant access to [!DNL Offer Decisioning] {#granting-acess-to-offer-decisioning}

-Users' permissions for Offer Decisioning are managed using the Adobe Admin Console.
+Users' permissions for [!DNL Offer Decisioning] are managed using the Adobe Admin Console.
 For more details on the Admin Console itself, refer to the [dedicated documentation](https://helpx.adobe.com/enterprise/managing/user-guide.html).

-To grant access to the Offer Decisioning service, follow these steps:
+To grant access to the [!DNL Offer Decisioning] service, follow these steps:

 1. Open the Admin Console, then select **[!UICONTROL Adobe Experience Platform]**.